-Hand Grenade Thrown At U.S. Embassy In Montenegro, Attacker Killed
+Hand Grenade Thrown At U.S. Embassy In Montenegro; Attacker Killed

 The U.S. established diplomatic ties with the tiny nation in 2006 after it split from much larger Serbia.

-In August, Vice President Mike Pence visited Montenegro as part of a Balkan state visit.
+In August, Vice President Pence visited Montenegro as part of a Balkan state visit.
 At that time, Montenegro had recently joined NATO.

 NATO's eastward expansion, from its onetime Cold War boundaries into the nations that once were part of the Soviet Union, is a huge frustration for Russia.